Withdrawal | 8 min read

 Perc addiction treatment

-Reading Time: 7 minutes
+Reading Time: 8 minutes

 Percocet is an opioid pain medication regularly prescribed for various painful conditions and has been used in both short-term and long-term pain management.
-Unfortunately, one of the biggest risks of taking Percocet for any length of time, like all opioid medications, is that Percocet can cause both chemical dependence and addiction in the people who use it.
+Unfortunately, one of the most significant risks of taking Percocet for any length of time, like all opioid medications, is that Percocet can cause both chemical dependence and addiction in the people who use it.

 Ideally, you should be aware of the risks, symptoms, and side effects of Percocet withdrawal before you start taking the drug, but it’s important to learn even if you’re already taking it.